DavidPaul-LT/DAS-RECUP-URJC/docs/decisions/0016-diseño-capa-cliente.md

 ## Decision Outcome

-Chosen option: "", because comes out best.
+Chosen option: "0016-1 Añadir clases Ordenador y Telefono", because comes out best.

 ## Pros and Cons of the Options